-Now in this video, we will learn what is Chamfer command in AutoCAD.
+Now in this video, we will learn what the Chamfer command in AutoCAD.

 Follow Below Steps for Chamfer Command in AutoCAD:

 We will first type 'rectangle' in our command prompt and see many options shown to include the chamfer command.
 We will select the chamfer command option, and it will ask us to specify the first chamfer distance for the rectangle and after that second chamfer distance for the rectangle.

 After that, we will specify the first corner point on our screen and then expand our rectangle as much as we want and then click on the second point.